 South by Southwest (SXSW) may be the most well-known festival to take place in Austin, but it’s hardly the only one.
 When we say there’s a festival for everyone, we mean it.
 Love music?
 There’s SXSW, the ACL Festival, and Austin Reggae Fest, just to name a few.
 Food more your thing?
 Don’t miss the Austin Food + Wine Festival.
 Maye you prefer art or comedy — hit up Art City Austin and the Moontower Comedy Festival.
 Of course, your Austin festival experience wouldn’t be complete without attending Eeyore’s Birthday Party and Bat Fest.
 For up-to-date info on these and other perennial favorites, visit austintexas.org/events

 5. Austin’s Economy Is Thriving

 Don’t be surprised if, after living in Austin, you want to stay after graduation.
 The good news is: Austin is hiring.
-In 2017, WalletHub named Austin the third-best city to start a career.
+In 2021, WalletHub named Austin the fourth-best city in which to start a career.
 In addition to a growing healthcare sector, Austin’s tech scene, dubbed “Silicon Hills” after the hill country to the west of the city, is growing rapidly.

 To keep up with the population growth, Austin’s real estate market is also booming.
 All of this makes for a healthy, diversified economy with room to keep growing.
-Maybe that’s why Forbes put Austin at the top of its “Cities of the Future” list in 2016.
+According to the Wall Street Journal